dotnet/AspNetCore.Docs/aspnetcore/performance/response-compression.md

 [View or download sample code](https://github.com/aspnet/Docs/tree/master/aspnetcore/performance/response-compression/sample)

-This document introduces response compression and explains how to use ASP.NET Core Response Compression Middleware.
-You can explore the features of the Response Compression Middleware with the [sample application](https://github.com/aspnet/Docs/tree/master/aspnetcore/performance/response-compression/sample).
-The sample illustrates the compression of application responses using Gzip and custom compression providers.
-It also shows you how to add a MIME type to the default list of MIME types for compression.

-## Response Compression
-The time it takes to send content over a network, especially the Internet and to low bandwidth mobile devices, is often the largest share of the total time it takes to satisfy a client's request.
-The transmission time frequently exceeds the processing time taken on the client and the server.
+Network bandwidth is a limited resource.
 If you can reduce response payload sizes and thus send less data to clients, you can usually increase the responsiveness of your application, sometimes dramatically.
 One way to reduce payload sizes is to compress an application's responses.
 When you cannot use a server-based compression technology, you can use ASP.NET Core Response Compression Middleware to compress responses.

+## When to use Response Compression Middleware
+Use Response Compression Middleware when you're unable to use the [Dynamic Compression module](https://www.iis.net/overview/reliability/dynamiccachingandcompression) in IIS, the [Apache mod_deflate module](http://httpd.apache.org/docs/current/mod/mod_deflate.html), [NGINX Compression and Decompression](https://www.nginx.com/resources/admin-guide/compression-and-decompression/), or your application is hosted directly on [WebListener server](xref:fundamentals/servers/weblistener) or [Kestrel](xref:fundamentals/servers/kestrel).
+The main reason to use the server-based response compression technologies in IIS, Apache, or Nginx is that the performance of the middleware probably won't match that of the server modules.

+## Response Compression
 Usually, any response not natively compressed can benefit from response compression.
 Responses not natively compressed typically include: CSS, JavaScript, HTML, XML, and JSON.
-You shouldn't compress natively compressed assets, such as PNG files, which are already compressed.
+You shouldn't compress natively compressed assets, such as PNG files.
 If you attempt to further compress a natively compressed response, any small additional reduction in size and transmission time will likely be overshadowed by the time it took to process the compression.
 You also shouldn't compress files smaller than about 150-1000 bytes (depends on the file's content and the efficiency of compression), as doing so may produce a compressed file larger than the file itself.

 When a client can process compressed content, the client must inform the server of its capabilities by sending the `Accept-Encoding` header with the request.
 When a server sends compressed content, it must include information in the `Content-Encoding` header on how the compressed response is encoded.
 Content encoding designations are shown below indicating which ones are supported by the middleware.